CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/show-resources-chart.md

 ### Resource Group

-The following screenshots present a resource chart with a specific resource group chosen.
-When a resource group is selected, a combined time of every element in a group is displayed.
-Note that labor is not taken into calculation account:
+The following screenshots show a resource chart with a specific resource group selected.
+When a resource group is chosen, the chart displays the combined time for all elements within the group.
+It is important to note that labor is excluded from the calculations.

 Tooling: